Good to Know

 Logistics and Support: Skiing on Manaslu requires proper logistical support and planning.
 It is advisable to join a guided expedition or hire experienced local guides who are familiar with the mountain and can provide the necessary support, safety measures, and route guidance.
 The guides can also help with arranging permits, transportation, and accommodations during the expedition.

 Safety Considerations: Skiing on Manaslu carries inherent risks, including avalanches, crevasses, and altitude-related illnesses.
 Skiers need to have the appropriate avalanche safety equipment, including transceivers, shovels, and probes, and possess the knowledge and experience to assess and mitigate avalanche hazards.
-It is essential to prioritize safety and make informed decisions based on the current conditions.
+It is essential to prioritise safety and make informed decisions based on the current conditions.

 Camp 1 (around 4,900 meters): Start by ascending from base camp to Camp 1 using mountaineering techniques.
 Ski equipment is typically carried during the ascent.
-Once at Camp 1, establish a safe camp and acclimatize to the altitude.
+Once at Camp 1, establish a safe camp and acclimatise to the altitude.

 Camp 3 (around 7,100 meters): Ascend from Camp 2 to Camp 3, continuing to carry the ski equipment.
 Camp 3 is located on the Larkya Glacier, and it provides a suitable location to prepare for the higher sections of the mountain.